 A SOMA spot from the team behind John Colins, SSH's got craft 'tails like the rye, brandy, Carpano Antica, Fernet Branca Viex Kenner, plus delicious bar eats like deviled eggs with Cotija cheese, jalapeno, and bacon.

 All the wine at SOMA's Jamber Wine Pub is served on tap (no bottles).
-They've also got beer from local microbreweries, and food leans towards sandwiches and comfort food classics (think stomach-coating meatloaf, chicken pot pie, and mac 'n cheese).
+They've also got beer from local microbreweries, and food leaning toward sandwiches and comfort food classics (think stomach-coating meatloaf, chicken pot pie, and mac 'n cheese).

 Bullitt's got a finely designed interior to match the retro coolness of the Steve McQueen flick it was named after, sporting a sheet metal bar with hanging Edison bulbs and fine wood paneling.
 In case you didn't just come for the decor, however, there's also a killer selection of grub and drinks for you to cram down your cramhole (or savor slowly, whichever).